Fangface

 Fangface is an American Saturday morning cartoon produced by Ruby-Spears Productions for ABC.
 It premiered on September 9, 1978 and ended on November 10, 1979, with a total of 24 episodes over the course of 2 seasons.
 The executive producers were Joe Ruby and Ken Spears.

-Fangface appears in the third season of Jellystone! as the werewolf form of El Kabong.

 Overview

-Highly derivative of Scooby-Doo with elements from the Tasmanian Devil and I Was a Teenage Werewolf as well, Fangface features four teenagers — buff and handsome leader Biff, his brainy and beautiful dusky-skinned girlfriend Kim, short, stocky and pugnacious Puggsy and tall, skinny simpleton Sherman "Fangs" Fangsworth, who transforms into the werewolf Fangface when he sees the moon or even a picture of the moon.
+Highly derivative of Scooby-Doo with elements from the Tasmanian Devil and I Was a Teenage Werewolf as well, Fangface features four teenagers — buff and handsome leader Biff, his brainy girlfriend Kim, short, stocky and pugnacious Puggsy and tall, skinny simpleton Sherman "Fangs" Fangsworth, who transforms into the werewolf Fangface when he sees the moon or even a picture of the moon.
 Puggsy and Fangs are based on Leo Gorcey and Huntz Hall of the Bowery Boys films.

 Opening narration

 The opening title narration, provided by John Stephenson, consists of the following:

 Every 400 years, a baby werewolf is born into the Fangsworth family, and so when the moon shined on little Sherman Fangsworth, he changed into Fangface, a werewolf!
 Only the sun can change him back to normal, and so little Fangs grew up and teamed up with three daring teenagers—Kim, Biff and Puggsy—and together they find danger, excitement and adventure.
 Who can save the day, who can wrong the rights and right the wrongs .... none other than Fangface!